Go to Client Portal

 Summaries of Safety & Clinical Performance (SSCPs)

 The European Medical Device Regulation (MDR) EU 2017/745 requires that manufacturers of implantable and class III devices (other than custom-made or investigational devices) must create a Summary of Safety and Clinical Performance (SSCP).
-The SSCP document is intended to provide public access to an updated summary of clinical data and other information about the safety and clinical performance of a medical device for healthcare professionals and, if relevant, patients.
+The SSCP document is intended to provide public access to an updated summary of clinical data and other information about a medical device’s safety and clinical performance for healthcare professionals and, if relevant, patients.

 Resources